Russia invades Ukraine. What does this mean for investors?

 What many feared may happen came true overnight with Russia invading Ukraine from all sides - Crimea, Belarus and Russia.

 Events have moved quickly since our update on February 22.
 It’s unclear whether this is the shock and awe phase of a limited incursion or the beginning of a full-scale invasion that seeks regime change in Kyiv.
 The invasion represents a humanitarian tragedy with terrible consequences for millions of people.
 Investment markets are now reacting to the uncertainty created by events.
 The implications for European and global political stability are a key issue.
-We are evaluating the portfolio implications of events through our cycle, value, and sentiment (CVS) framework.
+We are evaluating the portfolio implications of events through our cycle, value and sentiment (CVS) framework.
 We’re assessing the risks to our global cycle view from a full-scale invasion.
 We also continue to monitor our composite sentiment index to judge whether investor psychology has reached an unsustainable level of panic that justifies a more risk-on stance.

 Impact on fixed income

-Both Russia and Ukraine sovereign debt are facing sharp decline, down 30-40 points across the curve overnight.
+Both Russia and Ukraine sovereign debt are facing sharp declines, down 30-40 points across the curve overnight.
 Russian credit is also wider by 20-30 points, depending on the name and credit quality.
 In the U.S., a seven-year Treasury auction is scheduled for this afternoon and many are expecting the highest seven-year yield since July 2019.
 Investment-grade credit is wider by five-to-seven basis points, with high-yield credit down 15-20 basis points, led by lower volume of 10%.
 Treasury flows are mixed.

 Is concern over a larger market pullback warranted?